GSK IMPACT Awards

 GSK IMPACT Awards for the Triangle

 This annual awards program honors up to 10 local nonprofit organizations in recognition of their exceptional achievements, overall excellence, and best practices in contributing to a healthier Triangle Region.
-This is the 28th year of the program in the United States.
+This is the 30th anniversary of the program in the United States.
 Individual awards of unrestricted funding are $50,000.
 Eligible minimum annual gross revenue for 501(c)(3) nonprofits must be at least $100,000 and not exceed $5,000,000.

 GSK is proud to continue its partnership with Triangle Community Foundation in the administration of this awards program.
 This program is one of several charitable programs GSK offers in the United States as part of a commitment to building healthier communities and a healthy America.